hdzz/rpc/README.md

 requires writing unnecessary code to compose parsers.
 Moreover, it makes direct composition of parsers non-trivial to accomplish.

-## Why cant' my parsers return a list of values?
+## Why can't my parsers return a list of values?

 They can, just so long as that is the declared parser value; otherwise, see above.